nforgeio/neonKUBE/Lib/Neon.Kube.Setup/Resources/Helm/openebs/NEONKUBE-README.md

    most, if not all, customization is performed by by customizing a values file in code when installing the Helm chart.

-3. Open the NEONCLOUD solution in Visual Studio and review/edit the **Git Changes**.
+3. Open the NeonCLOUD solution in Visual Studio and review/edit the **Git Changes**.

    We're going to try having all values specified as parameters when installing the Helm chart rather than editing the chart's **values.yaml** file directly.